snah0902/snah0902.github.io/content/blog/retirement-accounts-intro.md

 #### Employer Match

-Some employers are nice enough to offer a matching contribution.
+Some employers offers a matching contribution.
 The type of match depends heavily on the employer, but the usual format is based on how much you personally contribute and your salary.
 One example might look like "50% of employee's contributions up to 6% of salary".

 One thing to note is that the employee contribution limit does not include your employer's match.
 There's a separate limit for the employer + employee total